-In 2010, after a fire at the That's It Sportswear factory killed 29 workers who had sewn clothing for the Gap, Osh-Kosh, VF Corporation and PVH Corp. (owner of Calvin Klein and Tommy Hilfiger), a group of advocates, including the Worker Rights Consortium, Clean Clothes Campaign, and Industriall, came together to propose a program that would require brands to make a binding, enforceable commitment to identify and address safety violations at their Bangladesh suppliers.
+In 2010, after a fire at the That's It Sportswear factory killed 29 workers who had sewn clothing for the Gap, Osh-Kosh, VF Corporation and PVH Corp. (owner of Calvin Klein and Tommy Hilfiger), a group of advocates, including the Worker Rights Consortium, International Labor Rights Forum,

+Clean Clothes Campaign, Maquila Solidarity Network, and the global union federation Industriall, came together to propose a program that would require brands to make a binding, enforceable commitment to identify and address safety violations at their Bangladesh suppliers.
 The first company to sign was PVH Corp., which agreed to do so under mounting public pressure after an ABC News story exposed how little the company knew about its own supply chain.
 The only other company to sign was Tchibo, a German retailer.
 Despite months of back and forth negotiations, the Gap ultimately refused to sign, citing an unwillingness to make such commitments binding.